o9nn/occ/copilot-memories-1.md

 Failed to store memory with error: Resource not found

 The memory storage failed, but that's okay.
 Let me create a final summary of the work completed

+---

+Let me store this important fact about Asio dependency:

+Call to store_memory
+Input
+{
+  "subject": "Asio dependency",
+  "fact": "CogServer requires libasio-dev for network communication.
+All jobs building CogServer or its dependents need libasio-dev installed.", "citations": "cogserver/CMakeLists.txt:98, core/cogserver/CMakeLists.txt:98, cogserver/README.md:155-157", "reason": "This fact is crucial for future maintenance of the CI/CD workflows.
+When adding new jobs that depend on CogServer (or components that depend on it like AtomSpace-Cog, Attention, SpaceTime, Learn), developers must remember to install libasio-dev in those jobs.
+Without this dependency, CMake will fail with \"Could NOT find Asio\" errors.
+This information will help prevent build failures when the workflow is modified or extended.", "category": "general"
+}
+Failed to store memory with error: Resource not found

+Now let me request a code review to validate my changes